SD WAN Overlay

 Rather than using distributed logic, it utilizes centralized logic.
 This allows you to view the entire network holistically and with a distributed forwarding plane that makes real-time decisions based on better metrics than before.

 This paradigm enables SD-WAN to see how the flows behave along the path.
-This is because they are taking the fragmented control approach and centralizing it while benefiting from a distributed system.
+They are taking the fragmented control approach and centralizing it while benefiting from a distributed system.

 The SD-WAN controller, which acts as the brain, can set different applications to run over different paths based on business requirements and performance SLAs, not on a fixed topology.
 So, for example, if one path does not have acceptable packet loss and latency is high, we can move to another path dynamically.